 Business and Culture in Thailand (Bangkok, Thailand)

-Education and Health Across China: From Kindergarten to College (Hohhot, Beijing, and Shenyang; China)
+Education and Health Across China (Hohhot, Beijing, and Shenyang; China)

-Education, Service and International Development (Kathmandu and Pokhara, Nepal)
+Education and Service in Nepal (Kathmandu and Pokhara, Nepal)

 Public Health and Healthcare Systems in South Africa (Port Elizabeth, South Africa)